cosgroveb/claude-atuin-memory-skill/README.md

 # claude-atuin-memory-skill

 A Claude Code skill that persists project context across machines using [atuin](https://atuin.sh)'s key-value store with sync.
+Without polluting your working-directory with random markdown files.

 ## Installation